rowanw112/20r-eu4-mod/README.md

         -- Remove all power costs
         -- decrease yearly inflation reduction from +0.15 to +0.10
         -- increase influence from 5% to 10%

+[] - rebalance age bonuses
+    [] - nerf poland 33% production efficiency
+    [] -

+[] - world events become static timed events instead of random
+    [] - force the protestant reformanation to fire at a specific date (maybe 1510) [] - force the italian withdrawal from the HRE event to fire at 1490